-The DASH diet is a valuable ally in managing blood pressure by focusing on a high intake of fruits and vegetables and by leaving behind saturated fats and cholesterol.
+The DASH diet is a valuable ally in managing blood pressure.
 Learn more about it.

-Developed in the 1990s, the DASH diet puts the emphasis on making changes to eating habits to reduce AP.
+Developed in the 1990s, the DASH diet focuses on changing dietary habits to reduce blood pressure.
 Inspired by vegetarianism, it is based on the consumption of:

 On the other hand, the DASH diet involves reducing the consumption of: